 3. Eases Stress

 Drinking hot water can boost the functioning of your central nervous system, helping ease stress as well.
 As per a study, adding warm milk to hot water can further promote the stress-busting effects (4).
+However, is important to remember that milk and dairy products promote mucus build-up.
+This might work for stress reduction, but it wouldn’t work for relieving nasal congestion.

 Though the study attributes the stress-busting effects of the liquid to caffeine (that was added to the milk), it also stresses the role of the warmth of the beverage.